ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo mount --uuid $_uuid_of_efi_part /mnt/boot/efi
 ```

-Set `--efi-directory=/boot/efi` to install GRUB into the mounted EFI partition.
-Install the necessary modules: `--modules="part_gpt part_msdos"`.
-Then set `--boot-directory=/boot/efi/EFI/ubuntu` to set where our configurations come from.
-Now generate and output the updated configuration into `/boot/efi/EFI/ubuntu/grub/grub.cfg`.
-Lastly, the `_target_platform` variable is equal to `x86_64-efi` which specifies to install EFI on an x86_64 CPU (There also exists an `i386-efi` option for systems with EFI support, but run 32-bit processors).
+The `--efi-directory=/boot/efi` option installs GRUB to the mounted EFI partition.
+The necessary are installed with the `--modules="part_gpt part_msdos"` option.
+Use the `--boot-directory=/boot/efi/EFI/ubuntu` option to set where our GRUB images are installed under.
+Lastly, the `_target_platform` variable specifies to install EFI on an x86_64 CPU (There also exists an `i386-efi` option for systems with EFI support, but run 32-bit processors).

+Now, use `grub-mkconfig` to generate our new GRUB images.

 ```bash
 sudo chroot /mnt grub-install --target=$_target_platform --efi-directory=/boot/efi --bootloader=ubuntu --boot-directory=/boot/efi/EFI/ubuntu --modules="part_gpt part_msdos" --recheck